Redot-Engine/redot-docs/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst

 .. note::

-    Blender 3.4 and later can export RGB vertex colors in OBJ files (this is a nonstandard extension of the OBJ format).
-Godot is able to import those vertex colors since Godot 4.0, but they will not be displayed on the material unless you enable **Vertex Color > Use As Albedo** on the material.
+    Blender 3.4 and later can export RGB vertex colors in OBJ files (this is a nonstandard extension of the OBJ format). redot is able to import those vertex colors since redot 4.0, but they will not be displayed on the material unless you enable **Vertex Color > Use As Albedo** on the material.

     Vertex colors from OBJ meshes keep their original color space once imported (sRGB/linear), but their brightness is clamped to 1.0 (they can't be overbright).

-Importing FBX files in Godot
+Importing FBX files in redot
 ----------------------------

-By default any FBX file added to a Godot project in Godot 4.3 or later will use the ufbx import method.
+By default any FBX file added to a redot project in redot 4.3 or later will use the ufbx import method.
 Any file that was was added to a project in a previous version, such as 4.2, will continue to be imported via the FBX2glTF method unless you go into that files import settings, and change the importer to  ``ufbx``.

-If you keep ``.fbx`` files within your project folder but don't want them to be imported by Godot, disable **Filesystem > Import > FBX > Enabled** in the advanced Project Settings.
+If you keep ``.fbx`` files within your project folder but don't want them to be imported by redot, disable **Filesystem > Import > FBX > Enabled** in the advanced Project Settings.

-If you want to setup the FBX2glTF workflow, which is generally not recommend unless you have a specific reason to use it, you need to download the `FBX2glTF <https://github.com/godotengine/FBX2glTF>`__ executable, then specify the path to that executable in the editor settings under **Filesystem > Import > FBX > FBX2glTFPath**
+If you want to setup the FBX2glTF workflow, which is generally not recommend unless you have a specific reason to use it, you need to download the `FBX2glTF <https://github.com/redotengine/FBX2glTF>`__ executable, then specify the path to that executable in the editor settings under **Filesystem > Import > FBX > FBX2glTFPath**

-The FBX2glTF import process converts to glTF first, so it still uses Godot's glTF import code.
+The FBX2glTF import process converts to glTF first, so it still uses redot's glTF import code.
 Therefore, the FBX import process is the same as the glTF import process, but with an extra step at the beginning.

 .. figure:: img/importing_3d_scenes_available_formats_fbx.webp
    :align: center
-   :alt: Diagram explaining the import process for FBX files in Godot  via FBX2glTF
+   :alt: Diagram explaining the import process for FBX files in redot  via FBX2glTF

 .. seealso::

-    The full installation process for using FBX2glTF in Godot is described on the `FBX import page of the Godot website <https://godotengine.org/fbx-import>`__.
+    The full installation process for using FBX2glTF in redot is described on the `FBX import page of the redot website <https://redotengine.org/fbx-import>`__.